Sahil-Sharma-603/Weather-App/README.md

 - Click "Fork" to create a copy under your account.
 - Download the zip file of source code.
 - Open index.html file on chrome browser.
+- Enter the name of city.
+- Click on search button.